karlcswanson/micboard/README.md

 This capability lets you do a few fun things with the data
 * Make a 40' high VU meter out of LEDs
-* Log mic metrics into a database with InfluxDB and Grafana
+* Log metrics into a database

 <details><summary>Example Data</summary>